-Venerated by tens of thousands every year, PAFF screens more than 150 new films, across 5 screens in state of the art digital projection to the delight of an audience of sophisticated movie lovers.
-PAFF’s audience loves PAFF and PAFF love them.
-Each year PAFF becomes a pilgrimage attendees that hail from all over the United States and the world!
-Known for its industry panels, special events and great parties, we invite filmmakers to take this one of a kind opportunity to connect to their core audience and experience the special magic of PAFF.
+Venerated by tens of thousands every year, PAFF screens more than 200 new films in state of the art digital projection to the delight of an audience of sophisticated movie lovers.
+PAFF’s audience loves PAFF and PAFF loves them.
+Each year PAFF becomes a pilgrimage for attendees who hail from all over the United States and the World!
+Known for its industry panels, special events and great parties, we invite filmmakers to take this one-of-a-kind opportunity to connect to their core audience and experience the special magic of PAFF.

 Best Narrative Feature